top of page

 Towards the bottom on the hill we were passed by a trail runner that would be staying at Murray that night and that sparked more conversation about what was in his small pack given he would need sleeping supplies and food.
 We soon reached Yarragil Form and crossed River Rd and on towards the bridge.
 Unfortunately there was no water flowing when we were there but this area would come alive in the spring so maybe a return visit might be in order.
 Having descended into a valley, the track takes you on the second and last big climb of the day.
 Filled with Zamia Palms and more noticeable fire damage to the Jarrah trees, this area was slightly overgrown to the point of questioning whether or not this was still the official track.
 I found out after my trip that this section had not been looked at in two years so that explains the overgrown feel.
 I have been assured that it is now in better shape.
 Just to make sure the group hadn't decided to take another path or turn back to Yarragil Form I stopped off at a nice viewing spot and waited for them to catch up.
 Sruthy arrived first and despite feeling slightly under the weather, was enjoying the day's hiking.

 Jen and 1A1R finally showed up and we all finished the hill as a group before embarking on the long and flat section on the ridge.
 Filled with a mix of She-Oak and Jarrah, the walking here is much easier and you can relax a little after the previous two hills.
 We saw a few of the first wildflowers breaking through with some dashes of purple livening up the burnt landscape and dull colours of the fallen She-Oak needles.
-The track goes along long stretches of 4x4 track here but the area is not without charm given the tunnel like effect of the She-Oak's lining the track.
+The track goes along long stretches of vehicle track here but the area is not without charm given the tunnel like effect of the She-Oak's lining the track.
 I enjoy both walking through and photographing this effect so was enjoying this middle stretch of the day towards our eventual lunch stop.
 My plan had been to stop at around the 14km mark for lunch but in the glorious sunshine at the 13km mark we found a nice spot to park our cabooses and unload our heavy packs.
 On the menu for me was peanut butter tortillas and it was nice to soak in the sunshine on a log without a care in the world.
 I made friends with a bee that was landing on my pack but it was a one-sided friendship as it flew off and left me heartbroken.
 With everyone happy and contented after a break we moved on to finish the final 6km of the day.

 After we descended down a little bit and crossed another inoffensive metal and wooden bridge we reached the first crossing of the Murray River Fireline and the entry to the "Sanctuary of Py".
-I recently took over this section of the Bibbulmun as a maintenance volunteer from a friend and with Donovan calling my other section in between Possum Springs and Yourdamung the "Kingdom of Py", I thought it would be fun to give this one a name.
+I recently took over this section of the Bibbulmun as a maintenance volunteer (edit - I've now given it up) from a friend and with Donovan calling my other section in between Possum Springs and Yourdamung the "Kingdom of Py", I thought it would be fun to give this one a name.
 I don't claim to have ownership of this section so it's a bit of harmless fun.
 Having removed most of the Prickly Moses and overgrown bits from this first section earlier in the year with help from Aron, it was nice to just walk through from a hiker's perspective and enjoy the walk.
 Having spent a fair bit of time here checking on the place for the last year I knew what to expect, a bit of a hill and then some more ridge walking among the Jarrah trees.
 As stated in my Swamp Oak post, I love the open Jarrah forest where the landscape feels wide and you are immersed in the forest, not closed off by the undergrowth.
 With the others walking behind I stopped for a moment and just sat on a log listening to my music and singing along.
 Sruthy once again popped into view before Jen and 1A1R and we moved on to the second crossing of the Murray River Fireline.

 Given the long weekend attracts plenty of traffic to Lane Poole Reserve, I was wary of 4x4s and dirt bikes screaming along the road so we kept to the side and instead eyed off the cans and bottles of beer that these idiots leave behind.
 The Bibb leaves the fireline again and heads up a small hill into more glorious open forest.
 This area has been burnt out and the trail can be a little hard to see so on my next visit I will be putting up more waugyls but hopefully the footmarks from other hikers have worn the trail a little bit more.
-I waited at the 4x4 track for everyone else to let them know I was going rogue for the rest of the day and would see them at the campsite later on that afternoon.
-With my hike your own hike plan in place I set off down the 4x4 track and admired the towering forest to the south and the collection of grass trees that have now lost their impressive golden flower spikes from last year.
+I waited at the vehicle track for everyone else to let them know I was going rogue for the rest of the day and would see them at the campsite later on that afternoon.
+With my hike your own hike plan in place I set off down the vehicle track and admired the towering forest to the south and the collection of grass trees that have now lost their impressive golden flower spikes from last year.
 Crossing the Murray River Fireline for the last time, this is where you get the money shot of the Bibbulmun Track sign pointing you down towards to the Murray River and the first time you would glimpse the river if you were doing a N-S end to end.
 With a little bit of rainfall recently there was a good flow to the river but my eyes were drawn to the distance where the movement and noise of people illegally car camping caught my eye.
 Knowing this was a possibility, I was still annoyed as there is no shortage of camping spots within Lane Poole Reserve so having people just camp where they want (and leave their rubbish everywhere) really gets up my goat.

 I made it to the track that leads from the fireline to the river that was previously closed off with a giant fallen tree but has since been removed and I tried to get a closer look to snap shots of number plates etc. As I was doing this I heard a voice behind me and one of the campers told me I could go down for a closer look if I wanted.
 I passed him to get back to the track and informed him that it was illegal to camp there but he cared not and kept walking down to the river.
 With my blood a little boiled I didn't really feel like taking photos of the last section to the campsite so put my head down and trudged off.
 Making it worse was the noise of a few 4x4s and dirt bikes ruining the peace and quiet.
 I made it to camp to find the trail runner that passed us earlier, another gentleman hiker and the group that we'd spent the day criss-crossing.
 Murray Campsite is one of the smaller campsites when it comes to tent sites so there was only one tent pad left when Sruthy, Jen and Aron arrived.
 Given there was room in the shelter I decided to let Jen take Aron's snoring for the night and that meant Sruthy got a tent to her own.
 I spent some time at my special place on the Murray River listening to the black cockatoos and being still in nature before we reconvened at the camp table to chat with the trail runner and other hiker while we cooked up dinner (all sorts pasta).
 It was another cold night but I slept well after another enjoyable day on the trail.